SkygearIO/guides/cloud-db/data-types/js.md

 })
 ```

-1. Call the `Asset` method to create an `Asset` object and it is stored in an asset column of the `note` object.
+1. Associate the Asset to the Note record object by setting it to the attachment field.
 2. When you save the `note` object, the image is automatically uploaded to the server.

 [doc-auth-basics]: /guides/auth/basics/js/